cabreramarlon27/mieles/linux/Vim/vim.md

 S for change the hole line

+shift v will select the whole line, and if you yank it will create a new line

+# Motions
+_ goes to the first not empty character
+$ goes to the last character

+f + character goes to that forward character
+T + character goes to that backward character t + character goes one character previous that one if you press , or ; after move with f you can repeat back and forward the motion

+## Check how to use this motions with other commands like delete, yank or visual

 :reg for see things that you have in your register Also you can set a specific register value git " + number